rcapillon/PLoM-surrogate/README.md

 # PLoM-surrogate
 Tools for constructing a surrogate model for a stochastic numerical model using Probabilistic Learning on Manifolds

+**Important note**: This code has just recently been made public and is undergoing development and bug-fixing.
+Take it as is.
+For now, the examples in the script directory should be your go-to to make your own surrogate model.

 ## Bibliography
 [1] C. Soize, R. Ghanem,
 Probabilistic-learning-based stochastic surrogate model from small incomplete datasets for nonlinear dynamical systems,